 Paris is always a good idea.

 Another favorite moment was the night before we left.
-By this point we had been in Europe for a week and found ourselves pretty tired from very full days of walking and touring.
-We decided to relax before dinner and went to our favorite spot — the Luxor Obelisk at the Place de la Concorde.
+By this point we had been in Europe for a week and found ourselves pretty tired from very full days of walking and touring, so decided to stay in and gamble online on of those top casinos that do promotions so you can earn more.
+Because we were ready for a slower pace, we decided to relax before dinner and went to our favorite spot — the Luxor Obelisk at the Place de la Concorde.
 We sat at the base of the Luxor Obelisk and watched the sun set over the skyline where we could see the Eiffel Tower and the Arc de Triomphe in the distance.

 Like my London recap, I’ll spare you long drawn out paragraphs of all that we did and share just the highlights and a bullet list of all we saw.